pauldelatte/pauldelatte.github.io/_pages/about.md

 I am a PhD student in the [Economics department](https://dornsife.usc.edu/econ/home/) at the [University of Southern California](https://www.usc.edu/).

-I specialize in econometrics.
-I try to develop statistical procedures for economic problems that are robust, computable, and interpretable.
-I also enjoy working with data.
-In particular, I have accumulated experience working with business data and macro-finance data.
-I am open to collaborations, both on theory problems and on applied estimation, either structural or causal!
+I specialize in econometrics and statistics.
+I have accumulated experience working with business data and macro-finance data.
+I am open to collaborations, both on theoretical and applied problems.

-I also enjoy discussing a lot of topics, related to economics or not!
-See Other for more.

 You can sometimes find me at the [USC Marshall School of Business](https://www.marshall.usc.edu/), either in the department of [Data Sciences and Operations](https://www.marshall.usc.edu/departments/data-sciences-and-operations) or in the [Finance and Business Economics](https://www.marshall.usc.edu/departments/finance-business-economics/) department.